 Last month, we moved to the Pacific Northwest.
 We’re here to pursue a longtime dream: making exquisite, food-friendly sparkling wines to showcase the unique character of Oregon’s winegrowing regions.
-We’re calling our new venture Perseid Wines.
+We’re calling our new venture Corollary Wines.

 Our first harvest in Oregon is officially underway.
 We just brought in one ton of pinot noir from Momtazi Vineyard, which will undergo five days of carbonic maceration before being pressed into barrels for fermentation.
 Grapes from five additional growers (Cattrall Brothers, Winter’s Hill, Namaste, Yamhill Springs, and Sienna Ridge) will come in over the next few weeks.